North American Rockwell OV-10 Bronco: Morocco

-The Royal Moroccan Air Force acquired six former-U.S. Marine Corps OV-10As in 1981.
-Based in Marrakesh Menara Airport, these were employed in counter-insurgency operations against Polisario forces in the Western Sahara War using rocket pods and gun pods.
-One was shot down in 1985.
-A 15-man USMC inspection team from VMO-2 was deployed to evaluate the aforementioned crashed OV-10 155397.
+The Royal Moroccan Air Force acquired six former U.S. Marine Corps OV-10As in 1981, which were flown to Morocco from Columbus, Ohio, via Canada, Greenland, and Iceland.
+They were accompanied by fifteen US Marines from VMO-1 and VMO-2, who formed a mobile training team.
+The aircraft were based in Marrakesh Menara Airport, where they were employed in COIN operations against Polisario forces in the Western Sahara War using rocket pods and gun pods.
+One was shot down in 1985, with the loss of its pilot.

 Philippines

 The Philippine Air Force (PAF) received 24 OV-10As from U.S. stocks in 1991, later followed by a further nine from the United States, and eight ex-Thai Air Force OV-10Cs in 2003–2004.
 The OV-10s are operated by the 16th Attack Squadron and 25th Composite Attack Squadron of the 15th Strike Wing, based in Sangley Point, Cavite.
 The PAF flies Broncos on search-and-rescue and COIN operations in various parts of the Philippines.
 The first two women combat pilots in the PAF flew OV-10s with the 16th.
 This squadron flew anti-terrorist operations in the Jolo island.

-PAF OV-10 Broncos were repeatedly used in air strikes against Moro Islamic Liberation Front positions during ongoing fighting in 2011, and two were used in an air strike in February 2012 which resulted in the death of three Abu Sayyaf and Jemaah Islamiyah commanders, among others.
+PAF OV-10 Broncos were repeatedly used in air strikes against Moro Islamic Liberation Front positions during ongoing fighting in 2011, and two were used in an air strike in February 2012, which resulted in the death of three Abu Sayyaf and Jemaah Islamiyah commanders, among others.
 Philippine Air Force OV-10s have been reportedly modified in order to employ modern smart bombs.

 On 1 June 2017, the PAF OV-10s dropped bombs on Maute group positions during the Battle of Marawi.

 The PAF announced that its remaining OV-10s will be replaced by the Embraer EMB 314 Super Tucano by 2024.
 This is to meet requirements set by the AFP Modernization Act to replace the aging aircraft.
+The OV-10s had finally withdrawn from service on 28 December 2024.

 Thailand

 The Royal Thai Air Force purchased 32 new OV-10C aircraft in the early 1970s for COIN usage.
-Reportedly Broncos won most Thai bombing competitions until F-5Es became operational.
+Reportedly, Broncos won most Thai bombing competitions until F-5Es became operational.
 At one time, the RTAF flew OV-10s as air-defense aircraft.
 In 2004, RTAF donated most of the OV-10s to the Philippines.
 Three OV-10 survivors are displayed, one at the Tango Squadron Wing 41 Museum in Chiang Mai, the RTAF Museum in Bangkok, and a static display at the main gate of Wing 5 in Prachuap Khiri Khan.
-The remaining OV-10s will be donated to the PAF in 2011.
+The remaining OV-10s were to be donated to the PAF in 2011.